 2226.2.1.
-Complaints; Reports
+Complaints

-- (a) Complaints against an approved school must be made in writing to the Secretary.
-The complaint must contain enough detail to show that the school substantially failed to comply with the minimum course of study required, failed to maintain resources required to meet its stated objectives, or failed to comply with statutory requirements or the Board's rules for approved schools. - (b) Reports of drug or alcohol use shall be referred to the state's attorney for the county in which the school is located.
+(a) Complaints against an approved school must be made in writing to the Secretary.
+The complaint must contain enough detail to show that the school substantially failed to comply with the minimum course of study required, failed to maintain resources required to meet its stated objectives, or failed to comply with statutory requirements or the Board's rules for approved schools.

+(b) Reports of drug or alcohol use shall be referred to the state's attorney for the county in which the school is located.
 Reports of child abuse or neglect shall be reported to the Department for Children and Families.
 Reports concerning the safety of facilities, water supply, electricity, plumbing, or waste disposal systems shall be referred to the appropriate agency.
-Complaints or reports related to violation of nondiscrimination laws shall be referred to the appropriate state or federal agency.
-For any complaint or report referred under this subsection, the Secretary shall request that the relevant agency submit a report of its findings and any actions resulting from the referral at the conclusion of the agency's investigation.